-Students are required to submit two qualifying papers of 5 standard pages each (c.
-2300 characters per page) at an appointed time.
+- Students are required to submit two qualifying papers of 5 standard pages each at an appointed time.
+A standard page consists of 2,300 characters.
 Dates for submission will be announced at the beginning of the course.
 The essays must be approved by the course teacher for the student to be allowed to sit the final exam.

 The exam consists of a final four-hour written exam.

 To sit the final exam, candidates must have submitted two qualifying papers, and these must have been approved.